-In this section we fully develop the pricing stage of the standard duopoly case only, namely that when both expressions in (1) lie within the [0,1] interval.
+In this section we fully develop the pricing stage of the standard duopoly case only, namely when both expressions in (1) lie within the [0, 1] interval.
 We will cope with the situations when they do not in the Section devoted to Equilibrium Analysis.
-The solution to this case involves standard calculations in the class of models of vertical product differentiation (see e.g. Gabszewicz and Thisse (1979)), so it will be quickly dealt with.
-The pricing decisions of firms depend upon their roles as high- or low- quality suppliers which, in turn, are determined at the first stage.
-Thus, we consider the two cases that correspond to the two different branches of game $\Gamma$ , in the first (i) the high-quality producer is the domestic firm, in the second (ii) the foreign one.
+The solution to this case involves standard calculations in the class of models of vertical product differentiation (see e.g. Gabszewicz and Thisse, 1979), thus it will be quickly dealt with.
+The pricing decisions of firms depend upon their roles as high- or low- quality suppliers, which, in turn, are determined in the first stage.
+Thus, we consider the two cases that correspond to the two different branches of game $\Gamma$ , in the first (i), the high-quality producer is the domestic firm, in the second (ii), the high-quality producer is the foreign firm.